marvel-nccr/quantum-mobile/docs/developers/build-cloud.md

 The [ansible inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) and [playbook variables](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html) documentation.
 :::

-You can also "tune" the variables in `inventory.yml`, such as:
+You may also want to "tune" the variables under `vars:` in `inventory.yml`, such as:

 - `vm_user`: the user for which to install the simulation environment (usually *not* the admin user you are connecting as)
 - `vm_memory`, `vm_cpus`